 Wing Inflatables today

 In the new millennium, polyurethane thermo-welded fabric has become the industry standard, and along with it, Wing Inflatables is recognized as the premium quality fabricator of polyurethane in the world.
 Lending credence to this claim is the fact that several of the largest river outfitters operating in the US have come home to Wing and polyurethane-forsaking the less expensive rafts for polyurethane's durability and longevity.
 But today it's not all about collars, sponsons, and rafts.
 Wing is working with R & D teams in the military, commercial marine industry, and a host of other industries to further wed welded-fabric technology to an exotic blend of applications including stealth technology, ballistic protection, port security, and air-sea rescue among others.

-Now surrounded by a superb team, Bill Wing continues to be the leader and visionary of a dynamic and growing company.
-Honored with a lifetime membership in the Navy SEAL Association, Bill continues to guide Wing Inflatables to ever-greater success and accomplishment mainly because he 'walks the talk.'
+Bill is no longer active in the day-to-day operations.
+Wing Inflatables continues to grow to ever-greater success and accomplishment mainly because it continues on the it’s been following for over 20 years.
 From Yukon Kayaks and Electric Rafting Company to Wing Inflatables, make no mistake-the sense of fun, adventure, and possibility remains.
-With Bill Wing's hands firmly on the oars, Wing Inflatables, like the rivers that originally spawned the company, grows ever more deep, wide, and strong, as it gathers itself and moves exorably into the future.
+Wing Inflatables, like the rivers that originally spawned the company, grows ever more deep, wide, and strong, as it gathers itself and moves inexorably into the future.